Irish Pubs in Las Vegas provide a fun, differentiated atmosphere when compared to their non-Irish peers.

 With most serving traditional Irish fare like bangers, shepherds pie, and fish & chips in addition to a slew of Irish beer, the differentiation extends beyond the decor strategy.

-As people frequently seek out Irish bars in Las Vegas, we thought it would be fun to put together a directory of options both on the Strip, and on Fremont Street.
+As people frequently seek out Irish bars in Las Vegas, I thought it would be fun to put together a directory of options both on the Strip, and on Fremont Street.

 Irish Pubs On The Strip

 Nine Fine Irishmen at New York New York: Providing an authentic Irish feel, Nine Fine Irishmen can be found directly on the Strip at NYNY, offering seating both indoors or out.

 Of course, I recommend ordering from Nine Fine Irishmen’s “Traditions” menu which features items like Bangers, Fish & Chips, and Shepherd’s Pie served out of a literal bucket.